Islandora/islandora_mirador/README.md

 The module provides a view mode that can be selected as a display hint when editing an Islandora Repository Item object.

-See the documentation for Islandora IIIF for how to set up the content that powers the vviewer.
+See the documentation for [Islandora IIIF](https://islandora.github.io/documentation/user-documentation/iiif/) for how to set up the content that powers the viewer.

 This module also provides a Block that can be included in custom displays.